Our Bilingual School

 Meet our Principal

 Wominjeka!
 Konnichiwa (こんにちは)!
 Welcome to Huntingdale Primary School!
-I am proud to be Principal of this wonderful Victorian Government school which provides an extraordinary education for all our students.
+I am proud to be Principal of this wonderful Victorian Government school which provides an extraordinary bilingual education for all our students.
 Huntingdale Primary School is a vibrant place that encourages learning, laughter and play in a friendly and warm environment.

 Our school is built on the lands of the Wurundjeri Woi Wurrung and Bunurong people of the Kulin Nation.
 I acknowledge their Elders past, present and emerging and recognise that learning took place for thousands of years before our school was built.
 I am also proud that we weave indigenous perspectives throughout our school curriculum so that our students understand the rich cultural history of our First Nations Peoples.